TeseoLou/clancy-nook-walking-tours/README.md

 These buttons feature a **color change on hover**, reinforcing interactivity and indicating that they are clickable.

-#### **Interface and Information Design**
+### **Interface and Information Design**
-Interface design and information design are key components of the Skeleton Plane in UX, transforming abstract structural decisions into tangible, user-friendly elements.
+Interface design and information design were key components of the **Skeleton Plane** in UX, transforming abstract structural decisions into tangible, user-friendly elements.

-- **Interface Design** determines how users interact with the site, ensuring that buttons, menus, forms, and other interactive components are intuitive and accessible.
-It directly impacts usability, influencing how easily users can perform actions such as booking a tour or submitting a review.
+- **Interface Design** determined how users interacted with the site, ensuring that buttons, menus, forms, and other interactive components were intuitive and accessible.
+It directly impacted usability, influencing how easily users could perform actions such as booking a tour or submitting a review.
-- **Information Design** focuses on how content is structured and displayed, ensuring clarity, readability, and logical flow.
-This encompasses text hierarchy, visual layout, and how information is grouped to guide users through the website.
+- **Information Design** focused on how content was structured and displayed, ensuring clarity, readability, and logical flow.
+This encompassed text hierarchy, visual layout, and how information was grouped to guide users through the website.

-Both interface and information design work together to create a seamless user experience, making sure the site is both visually coherent and functionally efficient.
+Both **interface** and **information design** worked together to create a seamless user experience, making sure the site was both visually coherent and functionally efficient.

 The Clancy Nook wireframes follow a mobile-first design approach, prioritizing smaller screens before scaling up to desktop layouts.
 This ensures optimal usability on smartphones and tablets, where most users will likely access the site.